kyletcooper/sleepy/readme.md

 	use HasApi; // Or just HasEmbed.

 	public static function embeds(): array{
     return [
       // Sleepy will access the model's 'creator' relationship and include a reference to the foriegn model.
       'creator' => User::embed(),
     ];
   }
 }
 ```

 Links to the related models will be available under the `_links` key in the response.
-You can learn more about links in the [discover section](#discovery).
+You can learn more about links in the [discovery section](#discovery).

 To include the related model in the response, you can send the relationship name via the `_embed` query parameter.
 Multiple embeds can be provided, seperated by a comma.
 You can include nested relationships using dot notation.